ddbeck/gifs-as-documentation/index.rst

 **Patterns**:

-*  Showing a single step of a task.
+*  Showing a single step of a task with or without annotations
-*  Showing a single step of a task with annotations.
+*  Showing multiple steps of a task with or without annotations
 *  The screencast in miniature

 **Examples**: